-When starting a character, one thing that might itch some players is wondering how much they can spend right out of the gate.
-Sometimes they just want to customize their equipment, and other times, they want to buy a magic item as soon as it becomes available.
-Or maybe they just want to start hoarding like dragons.
-Whatever the case, starting gold is a good way to make sure your players are able to purchase items, and customize their loadout beyond what is normally available.
+When starting a character, it might itch some players to wonder how much they can spend right out of the gate.
+Sometimes they want to customize their equipment, and other times, they want to buy a magic item as soon as it becomes available.
+Or maybe they want to start hoarding like dragons.
+Whatever the case, starting gold is an excellent way to make sure your players can purchase items and customize their loadout beyond what is ordinarily available.

 Before we begin, let’s take a look at what starting gold is.
 When you first roll a character, you may notice that each class and background has items that they give the player.
-But sometimes you don’t want the items you’re given, or you want to customize them freely.
-Starting gold replaces the equipment from your class, though RAW might have you replace background equipment as well, though I would argue otherwise as backgrounds don’t have starting gold alternatives to begin with, and gives you an amount of gold depending on your class.
-Additionally, the rules for starting gold can be found on page 143 of the PHB, in the Starting Equipment section.
+But sometimes, you don’t want the items you’re given, or you want to customize them freely.
+Starting gold replaces the equipment from your class, though RAW might have you replace background equipment as well.
+Still, I would argue otherwise as backgrounds don’t have starting gold alternatives to begin with and gives you an amount of gold depending on your class.
+Additionally, players can find the rules for starting gold on page 143 of the PHB in the Starting Equipment section.

 How Does It Work?

 With that out of the way, we can see on the very same page that there is a table for starting wealth, which has you rolling d4s and multiplying the result by 10, except for classes such as the monk, which doesn’t multiply the result by anything, as monks can get away with just food, depending on what your DM wants you to have at the very least, such as clothing.
 Please clothe your characters with something at least.
 Your character can kick butt with strategically placed ribbons if not even underwear is an option.